kalam714/laravel-learning-content/content/model.md

      3. In the set method, the value being set ($value) is transformed to uppercase before being assigned to the attribute.

      4. The $casts property in the User model specifies that the name attribute should be cast using the AsUppercase class.

+# 7. Using Accessors for Relationships:
+You can define accessors to retrieve attributes from related models.
+This allows you to access related model data as if it were a native attribute of the current model, enhancing the flexibility and readability of your code.

+Let's create an accessor in a Post model that retrieves the name of the post's author through a belongsTo relationship with the User model

+         class Post extends Model
+         {
+             public function author()
+             {
+                 return $this->belongsTo(User::class);
+             }

+             public function getAuthorNameAttribute()
+             {
+                 return $this->author->name;
+             }
+         }

+# 8. Complex Accessors and Mutators :
+Complex accessors and mutators allow you to define attribute transformations that involve additional logic or calculations.
+This is particularly useful for computing derived attributes based on related data or performing aggregations.
+Let's create a total accessor in an Order model that computes the total price of the order based on its items.

+         class Order extends Model
+         {
+             protected $appends = ['total'];

+             public function getTotalAttribute()
+             {
+                 return $this->items->sum(function ($item) {
+                     return $item->quantity * $item->price; // Calculate item subtotal
+                 });
+             }
+         }

+**Benefits of Complex Accessors and Mutators**
+Complex accessors and mutators offer several advantages:

+**Data Aggregation**: You can aggregate data across related models or perform complex calculations to derive attribute values.

+**Encapsulation**: Logic for computing derived attributes is encapsulated within the model, promoting cleaner and more maintainable code.

+**Consistency**: By defining attribute transformations centrally, you ensure consistent data presentation throughout your application.

+# 9. Scope:
+Scopes in Laravel Eloquent models are predefined methods that help you encapsulate common query logic.
+They make it easier to reuse query constraints throughout your application without repeating code.

+Let's create a scope in a Task model to filter tasks based on their status, such as completed or incomplete.

+         use Illuminate\Database\Eloquent\Model;
+         use Illuminate\Database\Eloquent\Builder;

+         class Task extends Model
+         {
+             public function scopeCompleted($query)
+             {
+                 return $query->where('status', 'completed');
+             }

+             public function scopeIncomplete($query)
+             {
+                 return $query->where('status', 'incomplete');
+             }
+         }

+Here’s how you can use these scopes in a controller to retrieve tasks:

+         use App\Models\Task;

+         class TaskController extends Controller
+         {
+             public function index()
+             {
+                 // Retrieve completed tasks
+                 $completedTasks = Task::completed()->get();

+                 // Retrieve incomplete tasks
+                 $incompleteTasks = Task::incomplete()->get();

+                 // Return tasks to view or process further return view('tasks.index', compact('completedTasks', 'incompleteTasks'));
+             }
+         }

+# 10. Global Scopes:

+Global scopes in Laravel Eloquent models allow you to apply constraints to all queries for a given model.
+They are automatically applied whenever a query is executed on that model, making them useful for enforcing conditions consistently without explicitly adding them to every query.

+Let's create a global scope in a User model to ensure that only active users are retrieved by default.

+         use Illuminate\Database\Eloquent\Model;
+         use Illuminate\Database\Eloquent\Builder;

+         class User extends Model
+         {
+             protected static function boot()
+             {
+                 parent::boot();

+                 static::addGlobalScope('active', function (Builder $builder) {
+                     $builder->where('active', true);
+                 });
+             }
+         }

+The boot method is overridden in the User model to add a global scope.

+You can disable a global scope temporarily using the withoutGlobalScope method:

+         $users = User::withoutGlobalScope('active')->get();

+Here’s how you can use a global scope in a controller to retrieve users:

+      use App\Models\User;

+      class UserController extends Controller
+      {
+          public function index()
+          {
+              // Retrieve all active users (global scope applied)
+              $users = User::all();

+              // Retrieve all users (ignoring global scope)
+              $allUsers = User::withoutGlobalScope('active')->get();

+              // Return users to view or process further return view('users.index', compact('users', 'allUsers'));
+          }
+      }